 SMSC stands for spiritual, moral, social and cultural development.
 At Dean Trust Wigan we aim to use a variety of methods to help our pupils develop into self-assured confident, happy, positive young people who are prepared for the opportunities, responsibilities and experiences of adult life.

 Each subject area contributes to the spiritual moral, social and cultural education of the pupils during lesson.
-All students also access a 30 minute PSHE lesson every week.
-These lessons are designed to be reactive to global, national or local issues and encourage the students to debate around a wide variety of topics.
+All students also access a thirty minute PSHE lesson every week.
+These lessons are designed to be reactive to global, national or local issues and encourage the pupils to debate around a wide variety of topics.

 ‘Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs; and/or calls for the death of members of our armed forces, whether in this country or overseas’